The precise origins of many of the great spirituals which form the basis of gospel - here are just a few :

 encountered in this part of America, and many slaves were taught the Gaelic language.
 The adopted tradition then became

-"Africanised", and evolved into the form of the early spiritual.
+'Africanised', and evolved into the form of the early spiritual.